Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[FLOAT] :0` The additional delay after this comm has ended before any other comm can reach the receiver.
 Also influences when the comm is considered complete.
     1. `[True|False] :False` Whether this comm can be heard by bystanders in space.

+- `Act_SetMsnResult` Sets the mission state.
+This does not end the mission!
+    1. `Success|Failure :Failure` Sets the mission result.
+Displays respective text to all players of the mission and victory or fail music.
+    1. `INTEGER :0` Only for `Failure`: The text ID to display.

 - `Act_SetNNObj` Only for players.
 Sets their current objective.
 For a waypoint the system and position must be given.
 It will clear all waypoints if the system is not specified.
     1. `STRING|Activator` The players to set the message or waypoint.
     1. `[INTEGER] :0` Resource ID to display as message to the players. `0` shows no message.